hungrypc/notes/root/nft/solidity.md

 ### Visibility

- - public: _can be called and accessed by all contracts_
+ - `public`: _can be called and accessed by all contracts_
- - external: _can't be called by the same contract, has to be called by an external contract_
+ - `external`: _can't be called by the same contract, has to be called by an external contract_
- - internal: _can only be called within the contact_
+ - `internal`: _can only be called within the contact_
- - private: _can be accessed only by authorized contracts, the contract they're defined in and not in derived contracts_
+ - `private`: _can be accessed only by authorized contracts, the contract they're defined in and not in derived contracts_

 Default visibilty: `internal`.